eCommerce Pricing Strategies: The Ultimate List

 Bundle Pricing

 This is one of the eCommerce pricing strategies that you must have seen.
-Bundle pricing strategy is about selling more and combining the unpopular or new product with a popular one.
+A bundle pricing strategy is about selling more and combining an unpopular or new product with a popular one.

-There are two basic types of bundle pricing strategy:
+There are two basic types of bundle pricing strategies:

 Dynamic Pricing